ibm-cloud-docs/openwhisk/pkg_obstorage.md

 | `resource_instance_id` | The `resource_instance_id` parameter is the {{site.data.keyword.cos_full_notm}} instance identifier. |
 | `cos_hmac_keys` | The `cos_hmac_keys` parameter is the {{site.data.keyword.cos_full_notm}} instance HMAC credentials, which include the `access_key_id` and `secret_access_key` values.
 These credentials are used exclusively by the `client-get-signed-url` action.
 Refer to [Using HMAC Credentials](/docs/services/cloud-object-storage/hmac?topic=cloud-object-storage-service-credentials#service-credentials) for instructions on how to generate HMAC credentials for your {{site.data.keyword.cos_full_notm}} instance. |

-#### Action parameters
+### Action parameters
 {: #pkg_obstorage_actparams}

-The following parameters are specified when you invoke the individual actions.
-Not all of these parameters are supported by every action; refer to the [package parameter table](#pkg_obstorage_actions) to see which parameters are supported by which action.
+The following action parameters are specified when you invoke the individual actions.
+Not all of these parameters are supported by every action.
+Refer to the [Available entities](#pkg_obstorage_actions) table to see which parameters are supported by which action.

 | Action parameter | Description |
 | --- | --- |